naviddehghani/naviddehghani/README.md

 - Hi, I’m @naviddehghani
-- I’m interested in Software Development & UI/UX Design
+- I am a Dental Student, interested in Software Development, Graphic Design and Arts.

 <!---
 naviddehghani/naviddehghani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.